FOR IMMEDIATE RELEASE

 AREVA and NAC Partner to Support WCS Used Fuel Consolidated Interim Storage Facility in Texas

-CHARLOTTE, N.C., May 21, 2015 – AREVA Inc. and NAC International (NAC), two global leaders in used nuclear fuel storage, have signed an agreement to jointly support the licensing, design, construction and operation of the Consolidated Interim Storage Facility (CISF) project in Andrews County, Texas, led by Waste Control Specialists, LLC (WCS).
+CHARLOTTE, N.C. – AREVA Inc. and NAC International (NAC), two global leaders in used nuclear fuel storage, have signed an agreement to jointly support the licensing, design, construction and operation of the Consolidated Interim Storage Facility (CISF) project in Andrews County, Texas, led by Waste Control Specialists, LLC (WCS).

 The new agreement ensures that the WCS facility can handle the majority of commercial used nuclear fuel and reactor-related GTCC waste already in dry storage at shutdown and operating sites in the U.S., while also leveraging the companies’ expertise in used nuclear fuel transportation.
 Additional systems can be added through future license amendments.

 “We welcome the opportunity to work with NAC during the licensing phase of this project,” said Mike McMahon, senior vice president and CISF project director for AREVA Inc. “NAC’s participation complements AREVA’s experience and capabilities, further strengthening WCS’ ability to deliver to our nation a solution consistent with the recommendations of the Blue Ribbon Commission on America’s Nuclear Future.”

 In February 2015, WCS filed a letter of intent with the U.S. Nuclear Regulatory Commission to seek a license for the CISF at their 14,000-acre facility in Andrews, Texas.
 Following that submission, WCS entered into an agreement for AREVA Inc. to serve as the exclusive subcontractor to license, construct and operate the CISF.